theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 # improv

+## Preface

-"Improv" is one of my primary mental models
+"Improv" is one of my primary mental models (internal representations of external reality) when engaging in discussions about new ideas or propositions.
+Ditto when dealing with people with dementia who talking about things we cannot see ourselves.

+* Keep the dialog going
+* Never put people on the defensive
+* Maintain a level of joy or even mischief

 ## Tina Fey's Four Rules of Improv

-1. you must agree
+1. You must agree
 2. “Yes” isn’t enough, you must “yes, and…”
 3. Make statements.
 4. There are no mistakes!